RIPE-NCC/ripe-database-documentation/docs/18.Installation-and-Development/06-Installation-instructions.md

 ```

    <i>Explanation: Select database with command `use DATABASE_NAME` to be able to run schema on it with command `source PATH_TO_SCHEMA`</i>
-* For the ones that match, run their _data.sql script equivalents found in ./whois/whois-commons/src/main/resources/.
+* For the ones that match, run their `*_data.sql` script equivalents found in `./whois/whois-commons/src/main/resources/`.

 ```sql
 use WHOIS_LOCAL;